opensvc/docs.opensvc.com/source/agent.daemon.rst

 The agent daemon spawns threads to handle its different roles:

 * Listener
-  Listens for peer daemon, collector, nodemgr and svcmgr requests.
+  Listens for peer daemon, collector, om node and svcmgr requests.
 * Monitor
   Handle cluster-wide service start and failover decisions and actions.
 * Scheduler